 Farsightedness is a condition that is caused by a misshapen cornea.
 In a patient with 20/20 vision, the cornea has a round shape that reflects light directly onto the retina.
 In a farsighted patient, the cornea is either too flat or too short, which causes light to reflect behind the retina.
 As a result, farsighted patients have difficulty seeing near objects.

-When a skilled surgeon such as Dr. Rosenbaum performs laser eye surgery on a farsighted patient, clear vision at all distances can be achieved.
+When a skilled surgeon such as Our Doctors performs laser eye surgery on a farsighted patient, clear vision at all distances can be achieved.
 For patients in their 20s and 30s, they can expect to see clearly without the need for reading glasses for many years to come.

 Presbyopia and Reading Glasses